-2.1.2 Fauna and Flora
+2.1.2 Fauna and flora

-Unique and Rare
+Unique and rare

-Many fauna and flora species of the Sunshine Coast area are found only in this area.
+Many fauna and flora species found on the Sunshine Coast area are unique to the area.
 The area also contains a wide range of rare and threatened species.

-The Sunshine Coast Local Government Area (SCLGA) has 186 of the state's 1.379 listed endangered. vulnerable and near threatened http://www.sunshinecoast.qld.gov.au/si tePage.cfm?code=plants-animals

-(EVNT) flora and fauna species, (13%).
+The Sunshine Coast Local Government Area (SCLGA) has 186 of the state's 1379 listed EVNT flora and fauna species, (13%).